ripienaar/free-for-dev/README.md

   * [ionicframework.com](https://ionicframework.com/appflow) - Repo and tools to develop applications with Ionic, also you have an ionic repo

 ## APIs, Data and ML
+  * [ProxyCrawl](https://proxycrawl.com/) — Crawl and scrape websites without the need of proxies, infrastructure or browsers.
+We solve captchas for you and prevent you being blocked.
+The first 1000 calls are free of charge.
   * [ApiFlash](https://apiflash.com) — A screenshot API based on Aws Lambda and Chrome.
 Handles full page, capture timing, viewport dimensions, ...
   * [Scraper API](https://www.scraperapi.com/) — Cloud based web scraping API handles proxies, browsers, and CAPTCHAs.
 Scrape any web page with a simple API call.
 Get started with 1000 free API calls/month.
   * [dreamfactory.com](https://dreamfactory.com/) — Open source REST API backend for mobile, web, and IoT applications.
 Hook up any SQL/NoSQL database, file storage system, or external service and it instantly creates a comprehensive REST API platform with live documentation, user management,...